nevanscott/nevanscott.github.io/_posts/journal/2007-12-26-making-complicated-machines.md

 ---
 layout: post
 title: Making Complicated Machines
+teaser: |
+  The alphabet of computer language is as simple as they come, with two figures: 1 and 0, known as bits, which typically correspond to high and low voltage electronic pulses.
+From such a simple base, however, complex functionality can be achieved.
 ---

 Computers offer a fascinating window into the play between the simple and the complex.
 The alphabet of computer language is as simple as they come, with two figures: 1 and 0, known as bits, which typically correspond to high and low voltage electronic pulses.
 From such a simple base, however, complex functionality can be achieved.
 On the other hand, seemingly simple behavior can require a substantially complex arrangement of ones and zeros.
 It also requires well-designed complex machinery to sculpt the flow of bits into something useful.